Extinction Rebellion co-founder arrested on Heathrow drone protest second day

 As yet, the eco-protesters have failed to cause any delays and flights continued to land as normal on Friday and Saturday.

-There have now been a total of 20 arrests since Thursday related to the protest, said Scotland Yard.
+Some 19 people, aged between 19 and 69, have now been arrested since Thursday related to the protest, said Scotland Yard.

+All were detained on suspicion of conspiring to commit a public nuisance or attempting to commit a public nuisance, with 16 people since released on police bail.

+A 53-year-old man arrested on Thursday was arrested again on Saturday and taken into police custody, the force added.

 A dispersal order around the airport will remain in place until 4.30am on Sunday “to prevent criminal activity which poses a significant safety and security risk to the airport”, the force said.